JacobFischer/ts-typed-events/README.md

 #### Sealed Events

-The `Event` class has exposed the member function `emit`, which means any bit of code that can your event to listen, can also act as an event emitter.
+The `Event` class has exposed the member function `emit`, which means any bit of code that can register as a listener on your event, can also force that event to emit.

-Often you'll find you do not want to trust bits of code with that responsibility.
-To that end this module exposes an alternative type of events and API to generate Events called `SealedEvents` that cannot self emit, and a separate emitter function
+Often you do not want to trust bits of code with that responsibility.
+For that common use case this module exposes an alternative type of events and API to generate Events called `SealedEvents` that cannot self emit, and a separate emitter function to handle the emitting logic.

 ```ts
 import { createEmitter, SealedEvent } from 'ts-typed-events';